The Disaster That’s a Long Time Coming: Understanding the “Environmentalist’s Paradox”

 - evidence that doomsday scenarios were exaggerated; environmental degradation has limited effects on human well-being because it is less severe than predicted or because human societies have sufficient capacity to adapt;

-- or as evidence that companies have so far managed to defer these costs, but not to eliminate them.
+- or as evidence that societies have so far managed to defer these costs, but not to eliminate them.
 It is therefore the tools for observation and forecasting that are inadequate for capturing the reality of the situation.

 In the first case, the paradox fuels skepticism and the temptation to maintain the status quo.
 In the second, it strengthens the case for preventive and prudent policies.
 The tension between these two interpretations is at the heart of public debates today.

-Systemic resilience and dependence on inventories
+Systemic Resilience and Dependence on Inventories

-Collapse or transformation?
+Collapse or Transformation?

 Jean-Michel Salles, Research Director in Environmental Economics, University of Montpellier; Guy Richard, Director of Collective Scientific Expertise, Foresight, and Studies at the National Institute for Research in Agriculture, Food, and the Environment (INRAE), INRAE and Michel Colombier, Scientific Director, IDDRI